Irishwolf13/cal-app/README.md

 ## Docker Build Initial Setup

+1. Install Docker following the instructions on the [offical web page](https://www.docker.com/)

 1. You can skip this step as the Dockerfile is already commited to the repo.
-  1. If the Dockerfile requires regeneration, create a new Dockerfile using dockerfile-rails.
+- If the Dockerfile requires regeneration, create a new Dockerfile using dockerfile-rails.
 ```bash
 bin/rails generate dockerfile --compose --postgresql
 ```

 1. You can skip this step as the secrets have already been generated and commited to the repo.
-  1. If the secrets need to be recreated, follow these steps
+- If the secrets need to be recreated, follow these steps
+  1. Delete old secret key
 ```bash
 rm .env
 rm config/credentials.yml.enc
 rm config/master.key
 ```
-  1. Generate New Key
+  1. Generate new secret key
 ```bash
 EDITOR=nano bin/rails credentials:edit
 ```